top of page

 Social Ecosystem Thinking

-Social Ecosystem Thinking (SET) conceptualizes nature and human society in an inter-connective and holistic way.
+Social Ecosystem Thinking (SET) conceptualizes nature and human society in an interconnected and holistic way.
 SET as a form of 'system thinking' is of growing importance due to the increasing complexities of economies and society, the challenges for governance, understanding changes in state and civil society and, crucially, growing existential threats such as the climate emergency.
-A focus on the inter-dependence of human behaviours and environmental factors aims to create more resilient and adaptive human systems.
+In the Age of the Anthropocene, a focus on the interdependence of human behaviours and environmental factors aims to create resilient, adaptive and ultimately, transformed human systems.

-Social ecosystem thinking also comes with a progressive set of values.
-Far from the Darwinian interpretation of natural evolution and the survival of the fittest, SET is associated with concepts of human inter-dependency, collaboration, organic growth and sustainability.
-These values, and the form of connective and holistic thinking being developed to support them, have the potential to create ways of thinking about .
-In fact, SET can be seen to give us back the ideal of a sustainable and fair future that humans can shape; an alternative to the pessimism of neoliberalism that promises only the market and authoritarian socialism that failed to deliver advanced democracy.
+SET also comes with a progressive set of values.
+Far from the Darwinian interpretation of natural evolution and the survival of the fittest, SET is associated with concepts of human interdependency, collaboration, organic growth and sustainability.
+These values, and the form of connective and holistic thinking being developed to support them, have the potential to create ways of thinking about progressive transitioning.
+SET can be thus be seen to give us back the ideal of a sustainable and fair future that humans can shape; an alternative to the pessimism of neoliberalism that promises only the market.
 In this sense, SET can also be understood as a green and democratic version of post-capitalist thinking.

 Distinction between the terms 'ecology' and 'ecosystem'

 At this point, it may be helpful to make a distinction between the terms 'ecologies' and 'ecosystems'.
-In earlier work, Prof. Ann Hodgson and I referred to 'ecologies' as representing a set of inter-dependent relations in any particular setting.
-The condition of the ecology could exist is a variety of conditions - healthy/unhealthy, balanced/imbalanced.
+In earlier work, Prof. Ann Hodgson and I referred to 'ecologies' as representing a set of interdependent relations in any particular setting.
+The condition of the ecology could exist in a variety of conditions - healthy/unhealthy, balanced/imbalanced.
 Used this way, the term 'ecologies' is descriptive - describing inter-connected relations.
-Ecosystems, on the other hand, are seen to possess particular qualities that can lead to dynamic human, natural technological developments.
-Accordingly, the term ecosystem is also often preceded by a descriptor (e.g. high skill ecosystems or inclusive social ecosystems).
-In this work I will largely use the term 'ecosystem'.
+'Ecosystem', on the other hand, is seen as possessing particular qualities that can lead to dynamic human developments.
+The term ecosystem is also often preceded by a descriptor (e.g. high skill ecosystems or inclusive social ecosystems).

 Ecosystem thinking - four stages of development